blakeb211/article-sklearn-companions/README.md

                                                                      'xgbregressor__n_estimators': num_trees_range})
 ```

 **Auto-sklearn** is a package that implements an 'automl' algorithm.
-Note that there are several different algorithms and really the term is an umbrella term for machine learning that requires very little user input. **AutoML Disclaimer** We do not want to give the impression it is a panacea, because it is not.
-In some instances using automl may simply shift your effort to the feature engineering phase.
-It is also quite possible that the complicated ensemble model produced cannot be put into production due to the difficulty implementing it on your tech stack.
-Lastly, if interpertability is an issue, for example in a regulated setting with outside auditors, you may prefer a simpler model for that reason.
+Note that the term is an umbrella term for machine learning that requires very little user input. **AutoML Disclaimer** We do not want to give the impression that automl is a magic bullet, because it is not.
+In some instances using automl may simply shift your (still considerable) effort to the feature engineering phase.
+It is also quite possible that the complicated ensemble model that it produces--e.g the set of several LinearSVR and Adaboost models produced below--cannot be put into production due to the difficulty of implementing it on the production tech stack.
+Lastly, if interpertability is high priority, we might make the trade off for a simpler model that is simpler to reason about.

- This is not a magical bullet.

 ```
 # .. typical sklearn and other data science imports ...